 \begin{defi} A pure-injective object $Y$ of $\mathcal{G}$ is called an {\bf elementary cogenerator} when the subcategory $\Cogen_*(Y)$ is definable. \end{defi}

-Note that, a pure-injective object $Y$ of $\mathcal{G}$ is an elementary cogenerator if and only if $\Cogen_*(Y)$ is closed under direct limits.
-In fact, $\Cogen_*(Y)$ is always closed under pure subobjects, while one can show that it is closed under products using the fact that, even if products may fail to be exact in $\G$, a product of pure monomorphisms is always a pure monomorphism (for this use that products are exact in the category $\mod{(\fp(\G))}$).
+Note that a pure-injective object $Y$ of $\mathcal{G}$ is an elementary cogenerator if, and only if, $\Cogen_*(Y)$ is closed under direct limits.
+In fact, $\Cogen_*(Y)$ is always closed under pure subobjects, while one can show that it is closed under products using that, even if products may fail to be exact in $\G$, a product of pure monomorphisms is a pure monomorphism (for this use that products are exact in $\mod{(\fp(\G))}$).